jemyishai/honeypot-week9/README.md

 **Summary:** What is the RDBMS that MHN-Admin uses?
 What information does the exported JSON file record?

 - It looks like MHN uses mongo to store session information
+- The json file is in this repo

 ## Notes